FGerding/Huggett_replicate.jl/docs/src/index.md

 In this replication study, our main contribution has been to code a procedure which plots and computes the excess demand function of a Huggett economy, for any interest rate level and for any borrowing constraint level.

 The package exports all values needed to replicate the paper into the user's Environment, while the file Graphs.jl plots the two figures of the paper.
+Since no replication material from the authors was available we coded the procedure by ourself, so any suggestion for improvement or speeding-up the procedure is very welcomed!

 ```@docs
 AssetGrid